pavelchowdhury99/automated_reports_generation/README.md

 # Automated Report Generation Using Python and Airflow

 ## Objective
-To create an Reporting ETL pipeline using Airflow and Python and share in particular intervals.
+To create an Reporting ETL pipeline using Airflow and Python and update after particular intervals.

 ## Tools used
 - Python